Machine learning with neural networks: Hopfield networks

-The Hopfield network \cite{Hopfield} is an artificial neural network that can recognise or reconstruct images.
-Consider for example the binary images of digits in Figure \figref{C2S1Digits}.
-These images can be stored in the artificial neural network by assigning the weights $w_{ij}$ in a certain way (called {\em Hebb's rule}).
-Then one feeds a distorted image of one of the digits (Figure \figref{C2S1Image0}) to the network by assigning the initial states of the neurons in the network to the bits in the distorted image.
-The idea is that the neural-network dynamics converges to the correct undistorted digit.
-In this way the network can recognise the input as a distorted image of the correct digit ({\em retrieve} this digit).
-The point is that the network may recognise patterns with many bits very efficiently.
-This idea is quite old though.
-In the past such networks were used to perform pattern recognition tasks.
-Today there are more efficient algorithms for this purpose (Chapter \ref{chap:dl}).
+Hopfield networks \cite{Little,Hopfield1982} are artificial neural networks that can recognise or reconstruct images, for instance the binary images of digits shown in Figure~\ref{fig:C2S1Digits}.
+The images are {\em stored} in the network by choosing its weights $w_{ij}$ according to {\em Hebb's rule}~\cite{hebb1949organization}.
+One feeds a distorted digit (Figure \figref{C2S1Image0}) to the network by assigning the initial states of its neurons to the bits of the distorted digit.
+The idea is that the neural-network dynamics converges to the closest stored digit.
+In this way the network can recognise the input as a distorted version of the correct pattern, it can {\em retrieve} the correct digit.
+Hopfield networks recognise patterns with many bits quite reliably, and in the past such networks were used to perform pattern-recognition tasks.
+Today there are more efficient algorithms for this purpose (Chapter \ref{chapter:con_net}).